 I am acutely aware that the only reason I can sell my sexuality is because the vast majority of women still feel shamed into keeping theirs under wraps, leaving men (and women) desperate for sexual fulfillment, and willing to pay whatever the cost in hopes of satiating their desires.
 As blogger Danielle Campoamor wrote in her article What I Learned Working at a Strip Club – “we’ve convinced a large population of women that their sexuality is wrong, that their bodies are shameful and that if they love their bodies they’re ‘whores,’ just so that others can secure a profit.”

 While tempting, it didn’t feel good cashing in on other people’s repression.
 That – and the fact that I can’t dance – is why I only lasted two days.

-I want to make it clear that I still have huge amounts of respect for sex workers of all kinds.
-While I think it’s unconscionable that religion has locked our sexual nature into a tiny cell, and I wish all people had access to all the “free love” they needed, I’m glad there are women out there willing to provide an inkling of sexual relief to men who didn’t sign up for our oppressive patriarchal system and who sure don’t benefit from it.
-And I’m glad some women have figured out how to make a decent living reclaiming the sexuality that was stolen from them millennia ago.
+I want to make it clear that I am in no way disrespecting sex workers.
+While I think sexual repression is tragic and wish all people had access to all the “free love” they needed, I’m glad there are women out there willing to provide an inkling of sexual relief to men who didn’t sign up for our oppressive patriarchal system and who don’t benefit from it any more than women do.
+Also, I’m glad some women have figured out how to make a decent living reclaiming the sexuality that was stolen from them millennia ago.

 My ultimate hope, though, is that one day we’ll live in world where sex “work” isn’t necessary, sexual play is abundant, and women’s financial security isn’t dependent on selling the most beautiful gift they have.